Call (303) 775-3221 Free Estimate

 Permits and inspections

 All electrical work requires a Greenwood Village permit and final inspection.
-For 400-amp service, additional Xcel coordination is required.
+The city has its own building department, separate from Arapahoe County.
 We handle all of it.

 Common Electrical Issues in Greenwood Village